seaflow-uw/fsc-poc-calibration/README.md

 ![alt text](Influx-Qc-scatter.png "BD Influx calibration of forward scatter normalized by 1 micron beads")

 We still have a few extra FCM samples that we will be happy to share.
-Contact us if you are interested (ribalet@uw.edu),
+Contact us if you are interested (ribalet@uw.edu)